Milk-Yan/optimal-task-scheduling/wiki/Milestone1.md

 - Write information from a data structure representing a valid schedule into a dot file.

 ### Solution
+- [Commons CLI](https://commons.apache.org/proper/commons-cli/) was used to accept command line arguments.
 - [GraphStream](http://graphstream-project.org/) was used to read and write the dot files.
 - All methods to do with I/O parsing were extracted to an `IOParser` class.
 - The `IOParser` class does not contain any processing of the schedule.